 Adaptive dynamics of sprouting

 Why can so many photosynthetic plants live for years as rootstock with photosynthesizing?
-We address this question with both micro-evolutionary and macro-evolutionary methods, including large-scale character evolution reconstruction and game theory.
+We address this question with a variety of evolutionary methods, including reconstructing trait evolution and game theoretical modeling.
+Our research has been featured in the news media, including on Nexus Media, Science Daily, or the Daily Mail.

 - Shefferson, R.P., R.J.
 Warren II, and H.R.
 Pulliam.
 2014.
 Life history costs make perfect sprouting maladaptive in two herbaceous perennials.
 Journal of Ecology 102:1318-1328.
 (In the news)